radualex/Task-manager-platform/README.md

 Using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/).

-`npm install webpack-dev-server -g` if you don't have it.
+`npm install webpack-dev-server -g` if you don't have it

 ## Available Scripts